iOS App Home Tab Evolution

 Phased Testing and Execution:

-For a project of this magnitude, I worked with product managers and the engineering team to carve out phases so we can test our hypothesis and monitor user behaviour over time.
+For an effort of this magnitude, I worked with multiple product teams and stakeholders, including product managers and engineers, in order to scope out a phased approach to this project.
+Doing this allowed us to test our hypothesis and monitor user behaviour over time.

 Phase 1: 2023